grantwinney/blog/content/posts/dev101/index.md

-+++
-date = 2020-07-04T17:43:45Z
+---
+date: "2020-07-04T17:43:45Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "dev101"
+slug: dev101
-summary = "Saying somone can't learn to tell a computer what to do and how to do it, or learn any other skill for that matter, is selling them (or yourself) short.
-It's about the right tools, a desire to learn, and setting aside the time to make it happen." title = "How do I learn to program?"
+summary: Saying somone can't learn to tell a computer what to do and how to do it, or learn any other skill for that matter, is selling them (or yourself) short.
+It's about the right tools, a desire to learn, and setting aside the time to make it happen.

-+++
+title: How do I learn to program?
+---

 A short question, with a long answer.
 A decade in, I'm still figuring out the answer.